 Corporate cybercrime is on the rise.

-Security breaches increased by 31 percent from 2020 to 2021, and there are no signs that those increases are slowing down.
+Security breaches increased by 34 percent from 2024 to 2025, and there are no signs that this trend is slowing down.

 Let’s take a closer look at Zero Trust.
 We’ll outline what Zero Trust can do for your organization and provide a step-by-step guide on how to implement Zero Trust in your organization.